-A diver may work under the auspices of UA using breathing media for which training, and proficiency can be reasonably accounted for.
-Authorization for a given breathing media will be granted upon approval of a dive plan that accounts for management of recognized risks.
-Formal training for specialized breathing media use will be carried out by a DSO approved Instructional Personnel and to recognized community best practices or standards that best meet the requirements of the diving operation.
-After completion of training, the diver must demonstrate to the Committee a degree of proficiency and sound judgment to perform work within the scope of the newly acquired skills and capabilities.
+A diver working under UArizona auspices may only use breathing media for which they have adequate training and proficiency.
+Authorization for a given breathing media should be granted only upon approval of a dive plan that accounts for management of recognized risks.
+Formal training for specialized breathing media will be carried out by DCB-approved Instructional Personnel and to recognized community best practices or standards that best meet the requirements of the diving operation.
+After completion of training, the diver must demonstrate to the DCB a degree of proficiency and sound judgment to perform work within the scope of the newly acquired skills and capabilities.